Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: DISCUSSION

 \section{DISCUSSION}

+In the present paper, we have derived the velocity field for a spatiotemporally undulating microchannel to construct the equation of motion of a tracer particle by considering the dominant forces in the low Reynolds number regime: the viscous drag and the stochastic force.
+This approach, known as the quasi-steady Stokesian or Langevin model, is a common and powerful simplification.
+A complete treatment of particle dynamics in an unsteady low Reynolds number flow is described by the Basset-Boussinesq-Oseen equation (BBO) \cite{maxey1983equation, landau1987fluid, basset1888treatise}.
+This equation includes additional terms, such as the Froude-Krylov force (due to the pressure gradient), the added mass (the inertia of the surrounding fluid), and the Basset history force (viscous memory of the flow), all of which arise from the flow's unsteady nature.

-In this work, we have shown that a local inversion symmetry broken particular velocity field could be modelled for a fluid in an undulating microchannel in a very systematic manner.
-We first demonstrated that a self-consistent relationship exists between the surface undulations and the fluid velocity profile.
-Then, we revealed that a physically meaningful regime of tracer particle ratcheting exists in such velocity fields, where the particles are dragged by the fluid's velocity.
-This physically relevant regime exists in water at room temperature for sub-micrometre-sized particles in a channel of approximately 10 micrometres in width.
-At least, such a regime becomes perturbatively accessible to analysis in low Reynolds number flows, revealing the details of the process's dependence on the magnitude and frequency of the surface drive and the nature of the fluid.
+In the steady flow regime, we have shown that a local inversion symmetry broken hydrodynamic field could be modeled in a very systematic manner for a fluid in an undulating microchannel.
+We demonstrated that a self-consistent relationship exists between surface undulations and fluid velocity profile.
+We have then shown that a physically meaningful regime of tracer particle ratcheting exists in such hydrodynamic fields, where the particles are dragged by the fluid's velocity.
+In the absence of the phenomenon of ratcheting, such undulating velocity fields will not result in directional transport of tracers.
+Due to the decoupling of pressure-driven and surface-driven undulating velocities, the present analysis may be particularly helpful in applications such as filtration.
+Moreover, the perturbatively accessible analysis in the low-Reynolds-number regime reveals the details of the process's dependence on the fluid and forcing parameters.